Editing sessions and speakers

 When viewing a speaker, which is done by clicking on their name on the speaker list, you'll get an overview of the speaker, a list of their submitted sessions along with their status, and a history of changes done by yourself or the speaker.

 Top speakers get prioritized in your Speakers List, and Speakers Wall embeds and are displayed on the homepage of your event's app.
 Learn how our embedding works in the following article: Embedding: How it works and what you can use it for.
-To find out how to use the mobile and web app, which Sessionize creates for your event, check out this article: A mobile and web app to keep your attendees informed.
+To find out how to use the mobile and web app, that Sessionize creates for your event, check out this article: A mobile and web app to keep your attendees informed.

 Related articles